jrean/laravel-user-verification/README.md

 By default the `user-verification.blade.php` view will be loaded for the verification error route `/email-verification/error`.
 If an error occurs, the user will be redirected to this route and this view will be rendered.

-**You may customize this view to your needs.** To do so first publish the view to your resources folder:
+To customize the view, publish it with the following command:

 ```
 php artisan vendor:publish --provider="Jrean\UserVerification\UserVerificationServiceProvider" --tag="views"